 - You must remove your bandages three hours after leaving the office.

 - It will more than likely be a little raised, swollen and tender.
-Some people may experience slight bruising.
-If inflammation or discomfort arises, try applying cool compresses to the area for up to 24 hours after the treatment.
-Tylenol may be taken to help with these symptoms if it is a medication you have safely used in the past.
+Some people may experience bruising that normally resoves within a few days.
+If inflammation or discomfort arises, try applying a cool compress to the area for up to 24 hours after the treatment, alternatating 10 minutes on/10 minutes off.
+Tylenol or Ibuprophen may be taken to help with these symptoms if they are medications you have safely used in the past and if they do not interfere with current medications that you are taking (use as directed on the packaging).

 - Never Fear!
-Blisters may arise and are normal.
-They commonly appear around 8 hours after your laser tattoo removal treatment.
+Blisters may arise and are a possible side effect of laser treatment.
+If you notice them, it will commonly be within the first 8 to 24 hours of your laser tattoo removal treatment.
 As part of the healing process, blisters mean your immune system is trying to heal by removing the ink from the skin.
 Do not break blisters, allow them to drain on their own.
+We feel that blisters should not be an intentional end result of treatment, only a possible side effect.
+But they are a side effect and are not cause for concern.
+They will usually dry up within a week and may slightly peel or flake.

 - Do not pick at any blisters, scabs or crusts that may form.
-This may result in scarring and infection!
-The healing process is similar to that of a new tattoo.
+This may result in scarring and infection.
+We will always put the integrirty of your skin first and need you to do the same!
+You will find the healing process is similar to that of a new tattoo.

 - Keep the treated area free of makeup, lotions or perfumes at least 48 hours after the treatment.
 It is best to keep the area completely free of any products during the entire healing process.
-Avoid sunless tanning products at the treated area for two weeks after your appointment.
+Avoid sunless tanning products at the treated area for two weeks before and after your appointments.

 - No sun exposure or tanning beds.
 This is extremely important to protect the treated area for three months after laser tattoo removal treatment.
 If you’re going to be in the sun and can’t keep the area covered, you will need to use a true zinc based SPF 30 or greater on the treated area.